human-nature-lab/HondurasTools.jl/README.md

 (more explanations to be written)

+1. Will this processing code work with the data that I have requested?
+   1. Not clear, the code needs to be checked for flexibility (e.g., are operations "if some var present, do clean it or rely on it somehow")
-1. How many datasets and files are there?
+2. How many datasets and files are there?
    1. There are 3 (eventually 4) waves of data, for the respondent-level, household-level, and connections data.
    2. Plus there is the microbiome data at W3', and the CSS data at W4'.
    3. Each type and wave has a separate file.
    4. One major purpose of this repository is to clean the data such that there is one data table for each type of data, including each wave. (the microbiome is currently separate).
 The general strategy is to take all possible variables, and leave missing where they are not collected.
 So, check whether some variable really ought to exist at that wave (in the reformatted codebook, which also combines across waves.)
-2. How do we extract the appropriate set of isolates? (given that the edgelist doesn't have them?)
+3. How do we extract the appropriate set of isolates? (given that the edgelist doesn't have them?)
-3. Which are the microbiome villages?
+4. Which are the microbiome villages?
    1. cf. `codebook/microbiome_villages.csv`
    2. Other villages appear in the data, because the team surveyed those from other villages who happened to be present a village while it was being surveyed.
-4. How do I interpret the `survey` variable in the codebooks?
+5. How do I interpret the `survey` variable in the codebooks?
    1. For each row of the reformatted codebook, there should be an entry corresponding to each wave of the data (in which the data is present; compare to `wave`.)
    2. "baseline" => the survey was only done if a prior measurement did not exist
    3. "wx" (where x is a wave number) => implies that it was the standard survey given to everyone in that wave